jkuusto/presenter/README.md

 #### Description of Flaw 2
 A threat actor can exploit unsanitized SQL handling to inject SQL statements via user forms.
 In other words, this vulnerability allows the attacker to execute arbitrary SQL commands by manipulating input data.

-Example: The threat actor uses the choice creator form to make a new choice while setting an arbitrary vote tally.
+Example: The threat actor uses the Add New Choice form to create a choice while setting an arbitrary vote tally.
 This injection payload would create a choice "A thousand votes" and set its vote tally to 1000:
 ```
 A thousand votes', 1000); --
 ```
 #### How to Fix It
 1. Use Django's ORM for Database Operations.
-- Modify the post method in views.py to use Django's ORM (Object-Relational Mapping), which automatically escapes input data to prevent SQL injection:
+Modify the post method in views.py to use Django's ORM (Object-Relational Mapping), which automatically escapes input data to prevent SQL injection:
 ```
+# views.py
 def post(self, request, *args, **kwargs):
     form = ChoiceForm(request.POST)
     if form.is_valid():